mcode/rems-admin/DockerDevSetupGuideForMacOS.md

     **Note: The defaults for memory at 2GB and possibly CPU as well are too low to run the entire DRLS REMS workflow.
 If not enough resources are provided, you may notice containers unexpectedly crashing and stopping.
 Exact requirements for these resource values will depend on your machine.
 That said, as a baseline starting point, the system runs relatively smoothly at 15GB memory and 7 CPU Processors on MITRE issued Mac Devices.**

 #### Install Visual Studio Code and Extensions
-The recomended IDE for this set up is Visual Studio Code
+The recommended IDE for this set up is Visual Studio Code
 1. Install Visual Studio Code - https://code.visualstudio.com
 2. Install Extensions - The workspace should automatically recommend extensions to install when opening the workspace